minozheros/ImGui-Designer/README.md

 ## Project Structure

-See `NOTES.md` for detailed project structure and development guidelines.
+See `docs/Notes.md` for historical notes & rationale (not authoritative rules).